jacksonkernion/jacksonkernion.github.io/teaching.md

 Theory of Knowledge <span class="item-details">・ Barry Stroud ・ Fall 2014</span>

 {: .item-description}
-A close investigation of three kinds of problems in epistemology: the external world problem, the problem of induction, the problem of other minds.
+A close investigation of three kinds of problems in epistemology: the problem of the external world, the problem of induction, the problem of other minds.

 {: .item-title}
 Introduction to Logic <span class="item-details">・ Daniel Warren ・ Spring 2014</span>